The effectiveness of hypnotherapy, self-help books, medication and cognitive therapy for OCD treatment

 Common obsessive thoughts include:

-- You have a fear of contamination by germs or dirt
+- Fear of contamination (e.g., by dirt, germs or other substances)

 - Excessive washing or cleaning

 - Avoiding objects, substances or situations

 - Repetitive reassurance seeking

 - Counting, tapping, repeating certain words or doing senseless things to reduce anxiety